-The word htut as a verb means to pile up/repeat one after another.
+as a verb means to pile up / repeat one after another.

-The same idea is applied in the floor levels of the building.
+The same idea is applied to the floor levels of buildings.
 In the word

 choat-htut-ji3 pfa1-ya3 (noun)